KennedyNjuguna/kennedynjuguna.github.io/_posts/2024-02-06-Application-Migration-on-AWS.md

 ## Cutover Process

 After testing and the lifecycle indicates "ready for cutover" you are now ready to initiate the cutover process.
-The testing instance is deleted and a working instance is now created.
+The testing instance is deleted and a working instance of your application is now created.